 No matter whether you prefer blue, red or black, this region with its magnificent panoramic views and abundance of sunshine offers a host of cross-country skiing opportunities for skiers of all levels.
 With its central location, Schönried-Saanenmöser makes for an excellent training area.
 The highlight is the night trail, which is floodlit from 6 pm to 10 pm daily during the high season.
 And the trail for skiers with dogs provides owners and their pets with a special dose of cross-country skiing fun.

-Our guests will be able to enjoy cross-country skiing in a whole new form from mid-December onwards in the area around Schönried.
-This is where Switzerland’s first permanent cross country ski cross trail will be opened if there is enough snow.
-This will be a training trail similar to a pumptrack for mountain bikers or a simple ski cross and will require a high degree of skill on the part of skiers.
+Coss-country skiing in a whole new form from.
+The training trail is similar to a pumptrack for mountain bikers or a simple ski cross and will require a high degree of skill on the part of skiers.
 This new discipline is intended to complement the current comprehensive cross-country skiing offer in Schönried/Saanenmöser.
 With various elements such as waves/troughs, slalom, and small kickers in different degrees of difficulty, this is also very suitable for a fun family adventure.

 Gstaad – Feutersoey – Gsteig